 Originally appearing on the blog in March 2018, the recipe was last updated in March 2019.

 Ahh St. Patrick’s Day.
 A day when Americans drink green beer, eat green foods, and dye their rivers green in celebration of our Irish heritage – whether or not we have the family tree or DNA test to prove it.
-While green grilled cheese sandwiches, green smoothies, and green beans are all fun to eat, sometimes I just need something with a bit more Irish character, that’s a little less green.
+While green grilled desserts, green smoothies, and green beans are all fun to eat, sometimes I just need something with a bit more Irish character, that’s a little less green.
 Something like my cheddar sausage Guinness beer bread.

 While similar in method to a traditional Irish soda bread, this beer bread is not really traditional at all.
 This one has chunks of spicy sausage and sharp, rich cheddar cheese.